ACD:

 TRUNK:

-other services in/out of the switching equipment (e.g., Long Distance
+all other services in/out of the switching equipment (e.g., Long

 See "TDD".

-The 9-1-1 call answering and radio dispatching functions are performed
+TWO-STAGE SYSTEM: The 911 call answering and radio dispatching functions are

 - U –